AI Insights & Innovation Blog

 18 min readMarch 31, 2026

-Gargantua: Capacity Protection and the Time Dilation of AI-Accelerated Work
+AI Capacity Protection: The Time Dilation of Accelerated Work (Gargantua)

 Every hour on Miller's Planet, seven years pass on the Endurance.
 Every hour with AI, your colleagues produce what used to take weeks.
 Anthropic just throttled their own users.
 Your project manager has been doing the same thing for years.
 The physics of capacity protection are universal.